TLakshhmiN/Vertex-Hackathon---Coding-Monarchs/README.md

 Contains the repository files for our team's (Coding Monarchs) 48-hour online hackathon.

-# Voice Controlled Battleship Game Project 🚢💥
+# Battleship Game Project 🚢💥

 ## Overview
 This is an interactive **multiplayer Battleship game** built using **Node.js, Express, and Socket.io** for real-time gameplay.
 Players take turns placing their ships and attacking their opponent's grid until all ships are sunk.